 The soda that is cherry flavored is Lucy’s favorite.

-In this example, that is cherry flavored is clearly restrictive.
-Cherry is Lucy’s favorite soda, not all sodas are her favorite.
+In this example, that is cherry flavored is restrictive.
+Cherry is Lucy’s favorite soda; not all sodas are her favorite.

 My camera that has the long-focus lens is the one I take on camping trips.

-“That” is used if you’re indicating a subset of a group, for example, if you’re referring to one camera out of many.
+“That” is used to distinguish a subset of a group, for example, if you’re referring to one camera out of many.
 If you have many cameras, it’s essential that your readers or listeners know that the camera with the zoom, and not any other camera, is the one you take on the trail.

-Now that we’ve laid down the rules of when to use “which” and when to use “that,” it should be mentioned that as writers, it’s sometimes OK to break the rules—and skilled authors often do.
+Now that we’ve laid down the rules of when to use “which” and when to use “that,” it should be mentioned that in writing it’s sometimes OK to break the rules—and skilled authors often do.

 What’s the difference between a restrictive clause and a nonrestrictive clause?